wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 independently without noticing (remember - we have no puzzle box!).

-With long high-quality reads this puzzle challenge becomes simpler, as there are fewer pieces in total and fewer only blue-sky parts.
+With long high-quality reads this puzzle challenge becomes simpler, as there are fewer pieces in total and fewer featureless parts.
 Currently, chromosome-level assemblies are routinely generated using PacBio HiFi reads in combination with Hi-C.